armgong/rjulia/README.md

    * The Julia api rapidly changes between releases.
 Each time you upgrade or downgrade Julia, rjulia needs to be recompiled and reinstalled, e.g. with `devtools::install_github`.

    * Due to https://github.com/JuliaLang/julia/issues/10085, the rjulia master branch may crash when running certain (testparallel etc.) Julia code on Julia 0.3.5 or the release-0.3 branch.
 Most demos run ok.

+   *Due to RStudio issue (https://github.com/armgong/RJulia/issues/16), when use RStudio and rjulia,there are two choices:

+       1 when use julia 0.39 and rjulia, please stay at RStudio-0.98.1103

+       2 when use RStudio 0.99.442 , need julia 0.4 and rjulia 0.4 branch